-Social Mention is an easy-to-use tool that searches news and social media sites for your keywords.
-It pulls data from text-based platforms like blogs, Twitter, Facebook, and Instagram, and it allows you to switch languages and countries to monitor your brand in multiple regions.
+Social Mention (by Brand Mentions) is an easy-to-use tool that searches news and social media sites for your keywords.
+It pulls data from social media platforms like blogs, Twitter, Facebook, and Instagram, and it allows you to switch languages and countries to monitor your brand in multiple regions.

 Along the left-hand side of the results screen, Social Mention offers additional insight into how your keyword is being used.